plateaukao/einkbro/README.md

 "F(L)OSS Browser" is fully free/libre (as in freedom) Android app.
 The source code is public on Github.
 The app also does not need any unnecessary permissions.

 A simple Android browser based on webview.
 The base is "Ninja" (https://github.com/mthli/Ninja).
-The intention is to provide a simple and light wight but powerful browser with a nice looking user interface.
+The intention is to provide a simple and light weight but powerful browser with a nice looking user interface.

 <a href="https://f-droid.org/packages/de.baumann.browser/" target="_blank">
 <img src="https://f-droid.org/badge/get-it-on.png" alt="Get it on F-Droid" height="80"/></a>